Skip to main content

 • Gliglish offers to talk to you in a lot of different languages, including variants from different places, for instance French from France and Canadian French; US English and UK English, etc.

-• Gliglish looks great: Easy to use interface with 3-D animation like drawings of people for all scenarios, etc.
+• Gliglish looks great: an easy-to-use interface with friendly 3-D-style drawings of people for each scenario.

 • There are two different chatbot modes, “Teacher” or “Role-play”.